HwWobbe/TW5/README.md

 * working on other aspects whilst awaiting planned core developments
 * a test TW5 file was uploaded, but I do not seem to be able to activate it.
 * one likely cause may be the repo naming convention(s)
-* perhaps is needs to be 'index'.html' ?
+* perhaps it needs to be 'index'.html' ?
 * research how to host a TW file here.
 * note the difference between the Edit and Update controls